Rajpratik71/eucalyptus-wiki/ELB-Internals-Training.md

 **/var/run/load-balancer-servo/servo.pid**: Typical pid file, which should exist if the Servo process is functioning.

+**/var/run/load-balancer-servo/haproxy.pid**: This pid file only exists if you have connected instances to your ELB instance.
+HAProxy will not be running otherwise.
+It's started by Servo when listeners are added.

 **/var/log/load-balancer-servo/servo.log**: Log for all Servo process activity.
 This amount of logging can be adjusted using the `-l` option when running the Servo daemon.

 ### Adjusting Log Levels